 - (a) EBITDA represents net income plus income taxes, exploration expense, interest expense and depletion, depreciation, and amortization expense.
-EBITDA is not presented as an indicator of the Company's operating performance or as a measure of liquidity. - (b) For the purpose of determining the ratio of earnings to fixed charges, earnings are defined as income before taxes plus fixed charges.
+EBITDA is not presented as an indicator of the Company's operating performance, an indicator of cash available for discretionary spending or as a measure of liquidity.
+EBITDA may not be comparable to other similarly titled measures of other companies.
+The Company's Credit Agreement requires the maintenance of certain EBITDA ratios.
+See "Description of Capital Stock and Indebtedness -- Credit Agreement." - (b) For the purpose of determining the ratio of earnings to fixed charges, earnings are defined as income before taxes plus fixed charges.
 Fixed charges consist of interest expense. - (c) Long-term debt includes current portion.